 Very large diameter old growth UK oaks cut on the quarter can yield very fine wide boards of stable timber showing a richly coloured board with attractive strong presence of silver medullary rays and often a ripple or flame pattern.

 Oak is not, however, an easy timber to work as it blunts tools quickly and is so hard it is difficult to sand smooth.
 The edges splinter easily so gloves are often wise when handling oak.
-It is incredibly slow to season so boards over 50mm thick are rarely perfectly seasoned and boards of any thickness can sometimes show patchy colour in the core, a sign that the seasons have been inclement and the boards have not fully air-dried before being put in the finishing kiln, despite being given 2 years per inch/25mm of board thickness to season.
+Boards of any thickness can sometimes show patchy colour in the core, possibly a side effect of the slow seasoning process.
+Our boards are given 2 years per inch/25mm of board thickness to season.
 Oak generally has a large movement in service so will warp/twist/cup/bow readily with small changes in moisture (far less so with quarter sawn) and ends will split / check if boards are put too near to high heat sources.